synw/django-changefeed/README.md

 You will also need a Celery worker.
 It will handle the push data operations as an asynchronous task and will launch a listener to handle the changes flow.

+By default the worker is verbose.
+Set a ``CHANGEFLOW_VERBOSE = False`` in settings.py to silence it.

 Usage
 -----